| |

 an impartation from man.
 This issue, and its impact on the church is too

-# 5 Confusion, Manipulation and Intimidation
+important to ignore. # 5 Confusion, Manipulation and Intimidation

 – Confusion, manipulation and intimidation are common elements in many